scott181182/himalayan-drumming/README.md

 ### Database

-The database is a relational database currently stored in [SQLite](https://www.sqlite.org/index.html).
-This should eventually be migrated to an actual relational database management system like [PostgreSQL](https://www.postgresql.org/) for scalability.
+The database is a relational database currently managed by [PostgreSQL](https://www.postgresql.org/).

 ### File Storage